aws-cloudformation/rain/docs/rain_bootstrap.md

-## rain ls
+## rain bootstrap

-List running CloudFormation stacks
+Creates the artifacts bucket

 ### Synopsis

-Displays a list of all running stacks or the contents of <stack> if provided.
+Creates a s3 bucket to hold all the artifacts generated and referenced by rain cli

 ```
-rain ls <stack>
+rain bootstrap
 ```

 ### Options

 ```
-  -a, --all              list stacks in all regions; if you specify a stack, show more details
-  -h, --help             help for ls
+  -h, --help             help for bootstrap
   -p, --profile string   AWS profile name; read from the AWS CLI configuration file
   -r, --region string    AWS region to use
+  -y, --yes              creates the bucket in the account without any user confirmation
 ```

 ### Options inherited from parent commands